holtgrewe/tracdox/trac-sphinx/source/Tutorial/StringSets.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 As well as for other containers, SeqAn has implemented iterators for :dox:`StringSet StringSets`.
-The generall usage of iterators is described in the tutorial :dox:`tutorial-iterators`.
+The generall usage of iterators is described in the tutorial :ref:`tutorial-iterators`.
 The following example illustrates, how to iterate over the :dox:`StringSet`.

 .. code-block:: cpp